monktastic/blog/pages/keras-tf-pyfunc.md

 `x_train[[1, 2, 3]]` is the same as `x_train[[1, 2, 3], : , : , : ]`,
 which selects images 1, 2, and 3.

-Next, we don't want to hardcode the use of `x_train`:
+Next, we don't want to hardcode the use of `x_train`, so we take it as a parameter:
 ```python
  def fetch_img(x_train):
    def _fetch_img(x):